error-try-again/Livability-Index-Australia/README.md

 - [ ] Code generation for frontend
 - [ ] More resolvers
 - [ ] Additional typeDefs
-- [ ] Aggregate queries on mongodb for faster data processing
+- [ ] Aggregate queries on MongoDB for faster data processing
 - [ ] Mongodb indexing and sharding
 - [ ] SSL termination